Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Introduction

 \section{Introduction}

-In extreme value analysis there is large interest in the recurrence times of extreme events.
-Classically, in the simplest case of independent and identically distributed (i.i.d.) observations the \emph{return levels} or \emph{return periods} are calculated.
-The return period of a given event magnitude is the average time span between subsequent events that exceed this value, and the return level of a given time span is the event magnitude that occurs on average once in that time.

-Our work is within the peaks-over-threshold approach (see e.g. \cite{Coles2001}) as we model the return times of extreme events with magnitudes which exceed a given threshold.
-Such extreme events are thus called \emph{exceedances} and the time between two consecutive exceedances is called \emph{inter-exceedance time} (IET).
-Classically, if the event magnitudes are i.i.d. and events are measured in constant time intervals (i.e., equidistant observation times) or in i.i.d. random time intervals following a distribution with existing first moment, asymptotically the exceedances form a Poisson process with i.i.d. exponentially distributed IETs (e.g., \cite{shanthikumar1983}; \cite{Gut1999}).
+In metereology and climatology there is large interest in the recurrence times of extreme weather events.
+For example, mid-latitude cyclones strongly affect the weather conditions, such as temperature, wind, precipitation and cloud cover, and are therefore of great interest (\cite{Dacre2020}).
+Our work is within the peaks-over-threshold framework (see e.g. \cite{Coles2001}) as we model the return times of extreme events with magnitudes which exceed a given threshold.
+Such extreme events are called \emph{exceedances} and the time between two consecutive exceedances is called \emph{inter-exceedance time} (IET).
+The exceedance times are traditionally modelled by a Poisson process with i.i.d. exponentially distributed IETs.
+This can be justified by mathematical arguments: If the event magnitudes are i.i.d. and events are measured in constant time intervals (i.e., equidistant observation times) or in i.i.d. random time intervals following a distribution with existing first moment, the exceedances form a Poisson process asymptotically (e.g., \cite{shanthikumar1983}; \cite{Gut1999}).

-In many applications the inter-exceedance times show a clustering behaviour with more very short and more very long IETs than expected for a Poisson process.
-There are different relaxations of this classical assumption which can model temporal clustering.
+In many applications the exceedances show a clustering behaviour with more very short and more very long IETs than expected for a Poisson process.
+In particular, several studies indicate temporal clustering of mid-latitude cyclones on the west coast of Europe, see \citet{Mailier2006}, \citet{Blender2015}, or \citet{Dacre2020}.
+Therefore, we consider two different relaxations of the classical modelling assumption which can describe temporal clustering.